bbengfort/django-generic-json-views/README.md

 1. Version Bump
     1. Change the version in `__init__`.py
     2. Change the version in tests
     3. Change the download URL in setup.py
 2. Tag the release `git tag -a v0.x.x`
 3. Push to Github
 4. Register `python setup.py register -r pypi`
 5. Upload `python setup.py sdist upload -r pypi`

+## Contributors

+Thanks to [@philippbosch](https://github.com/philippbosch) for helping provide Python 3 support with later versions of Django.